New Fire TV Sticks (Vega OS) Can't Sideload a VPN — Here's the Fix

 Which Fire TV Sticks run Vega OS?

-The Fire TV Stick 4K Select (launched October 2025) and the Fire TV Stick HD (shipped 29 April 2026) run Vega OS, and Amazon has confirmed all its future Fire TV Sticks will use it too.
-The older Fire TV Stick 4K Plus and 4K Max still run the Android-based Fire OS.
+The Fire TV Stick 4K Select (launched October 2025) and the new Fire TV Stick HD (shipped 29 April 2026) run Vega OS, and Amazon has confirmed all its future Fire TV Sticks will use it too.
+The older Fire TV Stick HD (the 2024 model), 4K Plus and 4K Max still run the Android-based Fire OS.

 Can you install a VPN on a Vega OS Fire Stick?